 There is no doubt that you are highly likely to use the train while you are in Japan.
 Many large cities have a subway and local train service, and the most common way to travel between towns and cities is by rail.
-Most of Japan’s trains have basic English translations for key areas, and virtually all station and railway line names are romanized (a few are even translated into Korean and Chinese at most of the stations now, especially in Tokyo.)
-But the moment you step into a train station, you’ll realize that much of everything you’ll see and hear is in Japanese, and to a foreigner that speaks little or no Nihongo, this may seem a little daunting.
+Most of Japan’s trains have basic English translations for key areas, and virtually all station and railway line names are romanized.
+(You can even see Korean and Chinese at most of the stations now, especially in Tokyo.)
+But the moment you step into a train station, you’ll realize that a majority of what you’ll see and hear is still in Japanese, and to a foreigner that speaks little or no Nihongo, this may seem a little daunting.

 There’s no doubt, at least one Japanese civilian will be willing to help you out in dealing with any confusing situation, but wouldn’t it be great to understand the basics?
 With the help of this article, let’s learn some useful Japanese terms used when riding trains and how they are used.

 |Kakuekiteisha||各駅停車||Train that stops at all stations (local)|